silverstripe/silverstripe-mfa/docs/en/userguide/02_Administrator_manual/01_Configuring_MFA_site_settings.md

 This is the default setting when MFA is installed.
 Everyone will be prompted to set up multi-factor authentication upon their first login, but they can skip the setup process and continue to log in as they did before.
-They will be able to set up MFA later via their Profile page in the CMS.
+They will be able to set up MFA later via their Profile page in Silverstripe CMS.

 ## MFA is required for everyone